iFork/fullstack-hy2020.github.io/src/content/1/en/part1b.md

 setTimeout(arto.greet, 1000)  // highlight-line
 ```

-As mentioned, the value of _this_ in JavaScript is defined based on how the method is being called.
-When <em>setTimeout</em> is calling the method, it is the JavaScript engine that actually calls the method and, at that point, _this_ refers to the global object.
+As mentioned, the value of _this_ in JavaScript is defined based on how the method is being called. **When `setTimeout` is calling the method, it is the JavaScript engine that actually calls the method and, at that point, _this_ refers to the global object.**

 There are several mechanisms by which the original _this_ can be preserved.
 One of these is using a method called [bind](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/bind):